NovakMastilovic/ETL_DW_SSIS_University_Student_Administration_DB/README.md

 ### 3. Data Warehouse Star Schema Design

-Based on the analyzed tables through the BI Model Canvas, the following structure represents the proposed Data Warehouse star schema in *Picture 1*.
+Based on the analyzed tables through the BI Model Canvas, the following structure represents the proposed Data Warehouse star schema in *Diagram 1*.

-![Data Warehouse Star Schema](Diagram_DataWarehouse_StarSchema.png) *Picture 1 - Data Warehouse Star Schema*
+![Data Warehouse Star Schema](Diagram_DataWarehouse_StarSchema.png) *Diagram 1 - Data Warehouse Star Schema*

 The star schema consists of a central fact table (`FactRezultatIspita`) surrounded by dimension tables (`DimStudent`, `DimPredmet`, `DimRok`, `DimUpis`, `DimDate`).
 This structure was achieved through a denormalization process, simplifying the OLTP database tables into a structure optimized for analytical queries based on the research questions initially defined.